Simulation Methods for Psychologists using R 4H PSYCH4091

 Course Aims

-The course teaches practical R skills including how to run simulations, implement the bootstrap, illustrate results in ggplot2 and make reproducible reports using Rmarkdown.
-Practical applications include inferences about group comparisons and correlation analyses.
+The course teaches practical R skills including how to run simulations, for instance to estimate statistical power, and how to implement the percentile bootstrap and cross-validation and how they can be used to make statistical inferences.
+Other practical skills include the illustration of results in ggplot2 and the creation of reproducible reports using RMarkdown.
+Practical applications include inferences about group comparisons and regression analyses.

 Intended Learning Outcomes of Course